akulmehta/GlycoGlyphPublic/Documentation.md

 - `savesvg(svgid)`: Function.
 Accepts arguments `svgid` which is the ID for the SVG to be saved.
 This function calls `replacecss()` and `replaceuse()` in the `svgid` and then creates a new `Blob` for the SVG to be saved.
 At the end it redraws the glycan so that the user may still interact with it.

+_src\modules\setfilepaths.js_

+Contains async functions to set the file paths for the SVG and CSS files.

+- `setMonosSVGPath(newPath, pathType)`: Function.
+Accepts `newPath` as string to set the new path.
+The `pathType` is a string and can be set to `absolute` (default) or `relative` depending on the path you would like to pass into the project.

+- `setCSSPath(newPath, pathType)`: Function.
+Accepts `newPath` as string to set the new path.
+The `pathType` is a string and can be set to `absolute` (default) or `relative` depending on the path you would like to pass into the project.

 _src\modules\sortchildren.js_